-- All hearings will be audio recorded.
-A digital file will be made available to the Complainant and/or Respondent student in the event a request for an appeal is filed. - k.
-Evidence Presented at the Hearing - i.
-Written statements of witnesses not in attendance may be considered by the hearing officer. - ii.
-Only the information and evidence related to the alleged violations set forth in the formal complaint will be considered. - iii.
-The Title IX Officer or designated investigator may be called as witness. - 1.
-Past Sexual History/Character: The past sexual history or sexual character of a student or employee will not be admissible by the other party in investigatory interviews or hearings unless such information is determined to be highly relevant by the Title IX Officer or hearing officer. - m.
-Hearing Procedure: At the start of the hearing, the hearing officer will ask if the Respondent has received the original notice letter and understands the nature of the charges. - n.
-The hearing officer will present the notice letter along with the information obtained through the investigation.
-The remainder of the hearing will customarily proceed in the following order: - 1.
-Opening statement from the Complainant. - 2.
+- 1. Opening statement from the Complainant. - 2.
 Opening statement from the Respondent. - 3.
 Complainant and Respondent questioning of witnesses and parties (each witness will be questioned separately). - 4.
 Hearing officer questioning of witnesses (each witness will be questioned separately then excused). - 5.
 Hearing officer questioning of the Complainant and the Respondent. - 6.
 Respondent's responding statement. - 7.
 Complainant's responding statement. - 8.
 Final questions from the hearing officer. - 9.
 Respondent's closing statement. - 10.
 Complainant's closing statement. - o.
 Deliberation: The hearing officer will review the information and make an appropriate independent determination based on the information presented during the hearing. - i.
 The hearing officer will render a decision as expeditiously as possible. - ii.
 The hearing officer will determine whether or not the Respondent violated policy. - iii.
-If a determination of "In violation" is rendered, the hearing officer will determine an appropriate sanction(s) consistent with those specified in the College's administrative procedures 8106 Student Code of Conduct or 7065 Employee Conduct and Work Rules.
+If a determination of "In violation" is rendered, the hearing officer will determine an appropriate sanction(s) consistent with those specified in the College's administrative procedures 8007 Student Code of Conduct or 7009 Employee Conduct and Work Rules. - p.

-Administrative Procedure: 7007 Sexual Misconduct and The Rights of Victims p.
 Notification: The hearing officer will notify the Respondent and the Complainant simultaneously, in writing, of the decision.
 The hearing officer will notify the Respondent and the Complainant simultaneously, in writing, of any change to the results prior to final imposition and the date of final imposition.